 The mission of Wythe County Public Schools, in partnership with our community, is to ensure students are empowered with the knowledge and skills necessary to meet the challenges of the future.
-WCPS is committed to preparing all of our students for their future by providing them with high quality, well-rounded educational programs.
-With this commitment in mind, the staff of WCPS has prepared and updated the student handbook for the 2020-2021 school year.
+WCPS is committed to providing all our students with rigorous, high quality educational programs in order to prepare them for their future endeavors.
+The 2023-2024 student handbook has been prepared with this mission in mind.

-This handbook was created to help families and students become familiar with the policies and procedures of Wythe County Public Schools.
-It also provides a number of important resources that families and students can utilize to maximize their experience with WCPS.
-Please take some time to review this helpful document, including information regarding school policies and division expectations.
-Should you have specific questions regarding this document, please do not hesitate to contact your child's school for immediate assistance.
+This handbook was created to help students and their families become familiar with the policies and procedures of Wythe County Public Schools.
+It also provides a number of important resources that can be utilized in order to maximize the educational experience within our schools.
+Please take time to review this document, including information regarding school policies and division expectations.
+Should you have specific questions regarding the student handbook, please do not hesitate to contact your child's school for immediate assistance.